Security Framework

 Audit History

-The protocol maintains transparency through public audit reports:
+The protocol maintains transparency through public review and (forthcoming) audit reports:

-• All security audits are published in the Security and Audits section
+• Review and audit status is published in the Security and Audits section

 Security Best Practices